TIY-Rails-1507/Rails/01_first_rails_app.md

 * config
   * the main configuration is done here e.g. choosing a database

-That is more than enough information for now, if you are still keen on more detail see: http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm
+If you are still keen on more detail see: http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm